hafbau/lecture_notes/w4d3/notes.md

 ===

 ## Agenda Today
-- [x] AJAX
+- [ ] AJAX
-- [x] XMLHttpRequest (XHR) Object
+- [ ] XMLHttpRequest (XHR) Object
-- [x] Use AJAX to retrieve data from an API
+- [ ] Use AJAX to retrieve data from an API
-- [x] Use jQuery to update the DOM with the retrieved data
+- [ ] Use jQuery to update the DOM with the retrieved data
-- [x] Use AJAX to submit data to an API
+- [ ] Use AJAX to submit data to an API

 ## AJAX

-long polling
+Long polling

 Asynchronous Javascript and XML